 How to Speed up Labor After Losing Your Mucus Plug

-Seeing a blob of mucus in your underwear or toilet paper in the 3rd trimester is incredibly exciting.
-Until you learn, it could still be days or even weeks until you get to meet your little one.
-Your plug could even regenerate!
+Seeing a blob of mucus in your underwear or on toilet paper in the third trimester is exciting, mama.
+Then you read the fine print: it could still be days or weeks until you get to meet your baby.
+Your plug can even regenerate.

-Fortunately, as long as your baby is ready, there are a few things you can do to move things along.
-Here’s how to speed up labor after losing your mucus plug and, importantly, the methods to avoid it.
+The good news is that, if your baby is ready, there are a few gentle things you can do to help labor along.
+Here's how to speed up labor after losing your mucus plug, and, importantly, the methods to skip.

-If you lose your mucus plug before 37 weeks, report it to your doctor, as there is an increased risk of early labor or infection.
-But don’t panic.
-These risks are incredibly low, and your body can make a new plug.
+If you lose your mucus plug before 37 weeks, call your provider.
+ACOG flags any early signs of labor before 37 weeks as preterm labor that needs prompt evaluation (ACOG).
+Don't panic, though; these risks are low, and your body can make a new plug.

 If you are more than 37 weeks pregnant, you may lose your mucus plug after sexual intercourse, a cervical exam, or vigorous exercise.
-But if your baby’s not ready, it will just reform.
+If baby isn't ready, it will often just reform.

 However, if you're showing other signs of early labor, like: